quancnm/MulticlassSegment/README.md

 ## Overview

+Program language: Python

+Framework: tensorflow

+Model architecture:

 In this project, I explore two different neural network architectures for multiclass segmentation:

-1. U-Net: We implement the classic U-Net architecture, which has proven to be effective for semantic segmentation tasks.
-U-Net consists of an encoder-decoder structure that captures both local and global features for accurate segmentation.
+1. U-Net: consists of an encoder-decoder structure that captures both local and global features for accurate segmentation.

 2. Custom Segmentation Network: Apart from U-Net, I design and implement a custom neural network architecture tailored to the specific multiclass segmentation task.

-This architecture aims to provide an alternative approach to achieve accurate segmentation results.
+## How to use